bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 ### 2 Cost Traits

 #### Bow
 This weapon fires fletched arrows.
 It no longer can be used as a melee weapon and is instead a ranged weapon with a range equal to 10m x size.
 You can add STR to damage up to a maximum of the size of the weapon.
-Readying an arrow and firing a bow in the same turn gives a -1 to the marksmanship test.
+Readying an arrow and firing a bow in the same turn gives a -1 to the [Marksmanship](Marksmanship) test.

 #### Folding
 This weapon counts as two separate sizes.
 When stored, it is considered the smaller size.
 As an action, you may change which size it counts as, or at the end of any attack action you can change the size.